 The Mitchells vs The Machines is a sci-fi animated comedy film about a family that faces a robot apocalypse.
 The film is directed by Michael Rianda and stars Danny McBride, Abbi Jacobson, and Maya Rudolph.
 The Mitchells, an ordinary family, embark on a road trip driving a daughter to college, but they get caught in a robot uprising that they need to save the world from.

 For more examples of films featuring a Person vs. Technology.

 Person vs. Supernatural

 This is a storytelling tool that deals with the supernatural, such as witches, vampires, gods, zombies, and ghosts.
 These are considered magical creatures, or those that cannot be explained or controlled by natural law.

 One of the most popular films that makes use of this conflict is Ghostbusters, a supernatural comedy directed by Ivan Reitman, and starring Bill Murray, Dan Aykroyd, and Harold Ramis.
 It’s about scientists and parapsychologists who start a ghost-catching business and find a gateway to another dimension.

-Lastly, there’s 30 Days of Night, which started out as a pitch for a comic book and was created by Steve Niles and directed by David Slade.
+Lastly, there’s 30 Days of Night, which started as a pitch for a comic book and was created by Steve Niles and directed by David Slade.
 It stars Josh Hartnett, Melissa George, and Danny Hutson.
 A gang of vampires attacks a quiet town in Alaska during its annual, month-long polar night in winter in which the sun will not rise for a month.
-Some residents left for the winter, but those who stayed, husband-and-wife Sheriff team, faced the hungry group of vampires.
+Some residents left for the winter, but those who stayed, the husband-and-wife Sheriff team, faced the hungry group of vampires.

 Learn more about these types of films in our article on Movies Showing Person vs Supernatural Conflict article.